SI669-internal/mass_clone/README.md

 - `settings_local.py` provides a setting base for default.
 On the other hand, `local-config.json` lets you preserve and reuse settings for each assignment.
 - The recommended workflow will be to test your settings in `settings_local.py` for the assignment you're workin on first.
 When you feel comfortable with that setting, you can copy that setting to `local-config.json` and specify the assingment prefix accordingly.

-- The default setting assume you have `vscode` installed.
-See `python-script/settings_local.py`, there's a `"grade_additional_command": "open -a Visual\ Studio\ Code .",` line.
-If you want to use your own editor, change the name of the last argument.
+- The default setting assume you have `vscode` installed and `PATH` setup to open a project in `vscode` by `code .` .
+See `python-script/settings_local.py`, there's a `"grade_additional_command": "code .",` line.
+If you want to use your own editor, you'll need to change the command to the one that will fire up your editor.
+You can assume that the command is executed in the student's repo root folder.

 - ~~(Optional) Using `iterm2` if you want to use `grade_additional_command`, which lets you run command that will be executed in the repo directory when you're grading submits.~~
   - ~~otherwise won't open iterm2 for you even when you set `grade_additional_command`~~